cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 - Edits: Syntactical, Validity, Quality, and Macro quality edits can be found in **Section 5.3 of the FIG**.

-The [**LAR Formatting Tool**](https://ffiec.cfpb.gov/tools/lar-formatting) assists institutions that are not using their own vendor software in formatting their LAR files correctly.
+The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/tools/lar-formatting">**LAR Formatting Tool**</a> assists institutions that are not using their own vendor software in formatting their LAR files correctly.
 In order to successfully use the tool, Excel macros need to be enabled; please work with your IT department if this is not the case.
 Additionally, institutions should take note of the annotations that appear when hovering over each cell.
 These annotations describe what values can be included in each cell.
 The first tab of the tool entitled “Resources” gives instructions on use.

-The [**File Format Verification Tool**](https://ffiec.cfpb.gov/tools/file-format-verification) is a resource for testing whether your file meets certain formatting requirements specified in the HMDA FIG, specifically that the file is pipe-delimited;
+The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/tools/file-format-verification">**File Format Verification Tool**</a> is a resource for testing whether your file meets certain formatting requirements specified in the HMDA FIG, specifically that the file is pipe-delimited;
 has the proper number of data fields; and has data fields formatted as integers, where necessary.